-Holding a Bachelor’s degree in Cantorial Music, from Hebrew Union College, a Master’s degree in Music History, Voice and Performance, from Temple University, and honorary Doctorates from Hebrew Union College and Jewish Theological Seminary, the Cantor is a highly sought-after lecturer, teacher, coach, and mentor, with an encyclopedic knowledge of Jewish secular and liturgical music.
-He was the National Chair of the Certification Program of the American Conference of Cantors; Cantor-in-Residence at Hebrew Union College in New York, Cincinnati and Jerusalem; and is a part-time lecturer and coach at Abraham Geiger College, in Germany.
+Holding a Bachelor’s degree in Cantorial Music, from Hebrew Union College, a Master’s degree in Music History, Voice and Performance, from Temple University, and honorary Doctorates from Hebrew Union College and Jewish Theological Seminary, the Cantor was a highly sought-after lecturer, teacher, coach, and mentor, with an encyclopedic knowledge of Jewish secular and liturgical music.
+He was the National Chair of the Certification Program of the American Conference of Cantors; Cantor-in-Residence at Hebrew Union College in New York, Cincinnati and Jerusalem; and a part-time lecturer and coach at Abraham Geiger College, in Germany.

 In recognition of his contribution to the reconciliation between German Christians and Jews, and for restoring and preserving the Jewish musical heritage of Germany, Cantor Maissner was awarded the Cross of the Order of Merit of the Federal Republic of Germany, Germany's highest civilian honour.